 My research is published in leading medical sociology and health journals, such as AIDS and Behavior, Journal of Adolescent Health, Journal of Health and Social Behavior, LGBT Health, Preventive Medicine, Social Science & Medicine, SSM-Population Health, The Journals of Gerontology: Series B, Transgender Health, and Vaccine.

-I regularly engage with the media, community stakeholders, and the public about my research and health-related topics, including COVID-19 disparities and COVID-19 vaccine hesitancy and access.
+I regularly engage with the media, community stakeholders, and the public about my research and health-related topics, including health disparities and vaccine hesitancy and access.

 I earned my PhD in Sociology from the University of British Columbia and MPH in Health Promotion from the University of Toronto.
-In 2021, I completed a Chancellor’s Postdoctoral Fellowship in the University of California, Riverside School of Medicine
+Additionally, I completed a Chancellor’s Postdoctoral Fellowship in the University of California, Riverside School of Medicine.